Leukemia Treatment Options

 - Whether leukemia cells were found in your cerebrospinal fluid

 How Soon Does Leukemia Treatment Begin After Diagnosis?

 Depending on what type of leukemia you have, you may or may not need treatment right away.
-Acute (fast-growing) leukemia needs to be treated right away, while treatment for chronic leukemia (slow-growing) can sometimes wait.
+Acute (fast-growing) leukemia needs to be treated quickly because the cancer cells are showing signs of rapid growth.

-Your doctor can describe your treatment choices, the expected results, and the possible side effects.
-Together, you can work toward developing a treatment plan that meets your medical and personal needs.
+Your hematologic oncologist can describe your treatment choices, the expected results, timing, and the possible side effects.

 If you choose watchful waiting but grow concerned later, you should discuss your feelings with your doctor.
 A different approach is nearly always available.

-Many people with leukemia are treated with chemotherapy.
-Chemotherapy uses drugs to destroy leukemia cells.
+Many people with leukemia are treated with chemotherapy drugs to destroy leukemia cells.

 Depending on the type of leukemia, you may receive a single drug or a combination of two or more drugs.
 You may receive chemotherapy in several different ways: